whittles/learn-bid-project/README.md

             - Impact vs historical baseline
             - Map
         - Two slicers that make sense given the data
         - Single page report, don’t use the default styling.
 Recommend looking at the “Storytelling with Data” book.
-Bonus: Look into PBI Theme Generator that gives you a theme JSON file.
+        - Logo provided in the **img** folder, include it on the report.
+        - Theme JSON file provided in the **reports** folder.

 ## Bonus Objectives
 ### Difficulty: Moderate